Poewa/TTSApp/README.md

 **Note:** This runs Flask's development server, which is suitable for testing but not for production.
 For production deployment, use Docker (see below).

-#### 6. Use the Application
+#### 7. Use the Application

 1. Open your browser and go to `http://localhost:5000`
+2. **Log in:** Enter your username and password
-2. **Choose language:** Click 🇩🇰 for Danish or 🇬🇧 for English in the top-right corner
+3. **Choose language:** Click 🇩🇰 for Danish or 🇬🇧 for English in the top-right corner
 3. **Select service:** Choose between Azure OpenAI TTS or Azure Speech Service
    - Voices will automatically update based on your service selection
 4. **Select voice:** Pick from available voices (Danish voices listed first for Speech Service)
 5. **Adjust speed:** Use the slider to control speech rate (0.75x - 1.5x)
-6. Enter the text you want to convert to speech
+7. Enter the text you want to convert to speech
-7. Click "Generer tale" (or "Generate Speech")
+8. Click "Generer tale" (or "Generate Speech")
-8. Listen to the audio in the browser player
+9. Listen to the audio in the browser player
-9. **Download:** Choose MP3 or WAV format and click the download button
+10. **Download:** Choose MP3 or WAV format and click the download button
+11. **Log out:** Click the logout button when finished

 **Keyboard shortcut:** Press `Ctrl+Enter` in the text area to generate speech quickly